-Curtin & Heefner LLP’s Employment & Labor Law Group represents and counsels clients in all aspects of employment and labor law.
+Curtin & Heefner LLP’s Employment & Labor Law Group represents and counsels clients in all aspects of employment, employee benefits, and labor law.
 Our goal is to help employers minimize the risk of legal liability while accomplishing their important business/organizational objectives.

 Our Employment & Labor Law Group includes preventive counseling for businesses, both for-profit and not-for-profit, as well as public sector employer clients.
 We regularly advise employers on a variety of matters, including drafting and revising employee handbooks and personnel policies and procedures, conducting internal investigations / responding to complaints of harassment or discrimination, and employee disciplinary and termination issues.
 We assist employers with compliance with the Americans with Disabilities Act (reasonable accommodations issues) and the Family Medical Leave Act (leave of absence and return to work issues), and compliance with wage and hour law issues, including exempt and non-exempt status and overtime eligibility, record-keeping, and documentation.
 We draft and review employment agreements, non-compete agreements, confidentiality, and non-solicitation agreements.
 We also draft releases and separation agreements in connection with employee departures, and counsel clients regarding reduction in force and downsizing issues.
 Our employment and labor attorneys counsel clients concerning employee benefits, including qualified retirement plans, deferred compensation, executive compensation and welfare plans.

 We also conduct training on a number of topics, including workplace harassment training for managers, human resources, and executives; workplace harassment training for employees; developments in employment law for managers, human resources, and executives; wage and hour issues; and labor relations matters.